pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-You can narrow your search using multiple keywords so that you can find only those contacts and tasks that include every tag you need.
+You can narrow your search using multiple keywords, so that you can find only those contacts and tasks that include every tag you need.

 <h4>Format:</h4>